freeCodeCamp/freeCodeCamp/guide/english/cplusplus/terms-to-know-for-beginners/index.md

 Note that now the program runs perfectly.
 The output will be : `I Love freeCodeCamp!`

+Tip: As you go on using different data structures like vectors, graphs etc you need to include respective libraries.
+It's an headache to remember all those libraries and involves too much confusion during implementation.
+I would recommend to use #include<bits/stdc++.h> in the beginning of learning c++.
+As you proceed, you'll come to know about different header files and their purposes.

 ### Now , let's change the text to something else like this:

 ```cpp